hellogreg/pstv/pstv.md

 > To see how a PlayStation retro mode might look, I made a couple of mockup screens for my PSTV prototype to demonstrate current and proposed retro looks for *Xenogears* and *Ridge Racer*:
 > ***http://hellogreg.github.io/pstv***

-This is more of a wishlist thing, but I think it would be a natural fit to make the PSTV the best way to experience (or re-experience) PlayStation Classics, since so many of them are available for the platform.
+I think it would be a natural fit to make the PSTV the best way to experience (or re-experience) PlayStation Classics, since so many of them are available for the platform.

 Nowadays, more and more people (like me) are spending hundreds of dollars to import devices like [the Framemeister](http://retrogaming.hazard-city.de/framemeister.html), which optimize old CRT-era games for display on HDTVs.
 Rather than stretching and blurring the games, these devices upscale them faithfully -- maintaining the aspect ratio and keeping all the color and detail that have inspired the new retro-style games of today.
 These devices even give the option of adding scanlines, to make the game look more like it would have on a classic CRT screen.